Public Administration

 PA 7302.
 Leadership and Organizational Culture.
 3 Semester Hours.

 This is a course that offers a comparative study of organizations and how different types of organizations affect the nature and style of leadership.
-The environment, structure and culture of public, non-profit and private sector organizations and leadership will be compared and contrasted.
-The purpose of this course is to give the future public leader insight and understanding into the differences and similarities of the organizations that comprise public life and affect public policy.
+This course gives the future public leader insight and understanding into the differences and similarities of the organizations that comprise public life and affect public policy.

 This course focuses on the operational level of public budgeting and finance systems rather than the specific details of practice or theory.
 It is designed to train public managers to exercise control over the financial resources of their organization through an understanding of accounting, budgeting, and financial practices following the guidelines of the governmental Generally Accepted Accounting Principles (GAPP).
 This course will help public managers to understand financial language and practices so that they can interpret financial reports, control organizational resources, ensure that financial systems support each other, and maintain the financial integrity of their organization.